All-new 2021 Hyundai Tucson revealed, N-Line confirmed | Practical Motoring

 Instead, we’ll first see new generation versions of the 1.6-litre turbo petrol, 2.0-litre naturally-aspirated petrol and 2.0-litre diesel turbo in mainstream Tucson models.
 Specifications for these engines have not yet been confirmed.

-Hyundai Australia has also confirmed that the new Tucson N-Line will be available.
-While no specs are yet detailed it could be available with a new 2.5-litre engine with an estimated output of 141kW and 246Nm of torque.
-This engine is coupled to an eight-speed automatic transmission.
+Hyundai Australia has also confirmed that the new Tucson N-Line will be available, with details to come.

 Available in both front and all-wheel drive, the Tucson uses HTRAC all-wheel-drive, this time adding mud, sand and snow modes to the comfort, sport and eco-driving modes.
 Local ride and handling tuning will take place prior to the new Tucson hitting showrooms, meaning it will be tuned by Hyundai Australia’s expert engineering team to ensure it rides and handling well on local roads.